Sales Tax Information

 Sales tax law allows an exemption for sales, leases or uses of:

-2. tangible personal property installed on a vehicle that is sold or leased by an authorized carrier, provided that the property is installed before the vehicle is placed in service for the first time.
+4. tangible personal property installed on a vehicle that is sold to or leased by an authorized carrier, provided that the property is installed before the vehicle is placed in service for the first time.

 The exemption applies only to vehicles with a gross vehicle weight of 26,001 pounds or more.
-This weight restriction is interpreted as meaning the maximum gross laden weight of the vehicle, combination of vehicles, and load carried or drawn, for which the motor vehicle is registered.
+This weight restriction means the maximum gross laden weight of the vehicle, combination of vehicles, and load carried or drawn, for which the motor vehicle is registered.

-To document this exemption, use form TC-719, Sales Tax Exemption Affidavit for Authorized Interstate Carriers.
+Use form TC-719, Sales Tax Exemption Affidavit for Authorized Interstate Carriers to document the exemption.

 Auxiliary Equipment

-Auxiliary equipment purchased and permanently installed in or on a vehicle as part of a qualifying vehicle transaction is also exempt.
-The exemption only applies to sales or leases of vehicles.
+Purchases of auxiliary equipment permanently installed in or on a vehicle as part of a sale or lease transaction are exempt from sales tax.

 Multiple Trailers

-Trailers and semi-trailers purchased separately from a power unit, or in numbers in excess of available power units, are allowed the exemption if purchased for use in combination with vehicles meeting the exemption criteria.
+Trailers and semi-trailers purchased separately from a power unit, or in numbers in excess of available power units, are exempt when purchased for use in combination with exempt vehicles.
 However, a trailer purchased or leased for use as a temporary office, storage facility or other use not associated with highway transportation is not allowed the exemption.

 Nonresident Military Personnel Stationed in Utah

-Military personnel stationed in Utah are not exempt from Utah sales or use tax unless they qualify for the exclusive use outside of Utah exemption as detailed below.
+Military personnel stationed in Utah are not exempt from Utah sales or use tax unless they qualify for the exclusive-use-outside-Utah exemption explained below.

 Nonresident Students Attending Utah Schools

-A student living and attending school in Utah is not exempt from Utah sales or use tax unless they qualify for the exclusive use outside of Utah exemption as detailed below.
+A student living and attending school in Utah is not exempt from Utah sales or use tax unless they qualify for the exclusive-use-outside-Utah exemption explained below.

 Resale/Re-lease

-A completed exemption certificate must be on file to claim this exemption.
+A completed exemption certificate must be on file to claim a resale/re-lease exemption.
+See form TC-721.

 Trade-in Exemption

 An allowance for a trade-in of tangible personal property on the purchase of a vehicle may be excluded from the amount on which the tax is computed.
-For the trade-in provisions of the Utah law to apply, the trade-in must be part of a single transaction and the transaction must involve only two parties.
-A customer who trades in a leased vehicle must first purchase the vehicle and pay any sales or use tax applicable to that purchase before he can receive a trade-in credit.
+For this credit to apply, the trade-in must be part of a single transaction between only two parties.
+A customer who trades in a leased vehicle must first buy the vehicle and pay any sales or use tax due on to that purchase before receiving a trade-in credit.

 A single transaction means both the trade-in of the old vehicle and the purchase of the new vehicle take place at the same time and are documented in the same contract, buyer’s order and other paperwork.
-The transaction would involve a fixed specific allowance for the vehicle traded in, a fixed selling price for the new vehicle, a contractual obligation of the seller to both sell the new vehicle and accept the trade-in vehicle, and a contractual obligation of the purchaser to purchase a specific vehicle.
-The trade-in provisions with regard to the single transaction criteria would not be violated if the new vehicle is ordered from the factory and actual delivery of the new vehicle to the customer is consequently delayed.
+A transaction includes a fixed allowance for the trade-in vehicle, a fixed sale price for the new vehicle, an obligation or the buyer to buy a specific vehicle.
+The single-transaction criteria are not violated in a case where a buyer receives a new vehicle after a finished transaction due to the fact that it is ordered from a factory.

-The trade-in credit may be allowed if the person trading in a vehicle does not appear as the owner on the title to the trade-in; however, the Tax Commission will follow up on such transactions and assess the customer directly for any taxes due on the acquisition of the vehicle traded in.
-An owner of a vehicle recently acquired, but not yet titled in the buyer’s name, may be required to show all applicable sales or use taxes have been paid on the acquisition of the vehicle if the trade-in credit has been allowed.
+The trade-in credit may be allowed if the person trading in a vehicle does not appear as the owner on the title; however, the Tax Commission will follow up on such transactions and assess the buyer for any taxes due on the acquisition of the trade-in vehicle.
+The owner of a vehicle not yet titled in the buyer’s name may be required to show all sales or use taxes have been paid on the vehicle purchase if the trade-in credit has been allowed.

-Trades of services (e.g., advertising, legal, accounting, etc.), equity in real property, and items taken for sale on consignment are not allowable trades for reduction of the taxable base.
-A credit given for a trade on a future purchase is not part of the purchase transaction and no reduction for a trade is allowed for sales tax credit.
+Trades of services (e.g., advertising, legal, accounting, etc.), equity in real property, and items taken for sale on consignment do not qualify for the trade-in credit.
+A credit given for a trade on a future purchase is not part of a purchase transaction and does not qualify for the credit.

 Do not overstate or duplicate credits on trade-downs or trades on nontaxable sales.